ailab-bio/GraphINVENT2/tutorials/0_setting_up_environment.md

 ## Setting up the environment
-Before doing anything with GraphINVENT, you will need to configure the GraphINVENT dependencies, as the code is dependent on very specific versions of packages, like PyTorch and RDKit, to run.
+Before doing anything with GraphINVENT2, you will need to configure the GraphINVENT2 dependencies, as the code is dependent on very specific versions of packages, like PyTorch and RDKit, to run.
 You can use one of two approaches for this.

 ### Approach 1: Using Docker (recommended)
-The first approach to installing GraphINVENT dependencies involves using Docker.
-To build the GraphINVENT container using Docker, run:
+The first approach to installing GraphINVENT2 dependencies involves using Docker.
+To build the GraphINVENT2 container using Docker, run:
 ```
 apptainer build docker/graphinvent.sif docker/graphinvent.def
 ```

-Update the `PYTHON_PATH` variable in `submit.py` to run the GraphINVENT container:
+Update the `PYTHON_PATH` variable in `submit.py` to run the GraphINVENT2 container:
 ```
 PYTHON_PATH      = "apptainer exec docker/graphinvent.sif /opt/conda/envs/graphinvent/bin/python"
 ```